M0x1m/http-server-assembly/README.md

 This parameter toggles server logs writes to **stdout**.
 If specified **true**, the server will do not attempts to write to **stdout**, otherwise, if specified **false**, the server will writes logs only with time in **stdout**

+#### table-view-dirlisting

+This parameter toggles using of HTML table tags for dirlistings instead of simple list of links.
+If specified  **true**, the server in dirlisting also writes modification time and size in row for each file in requested directory.

 #### Commentaries